Time off work

 If you are disabled and your employer will not let you take time off for a medical appointment connected with your disability, they could be breaking the law.
 Read more about discrimination.

 There is no specific legal right for an employee to take time off work for fertility treatment or for In Vitro Fertilisation (IVF) but do check your local policies.
-An employee may request unpaid leave for IVF treatment.
-An unreasonable refusal of such a request could amount to sex discrimination if the refusal disproportionately disadvantages women and cannot be justified.
-If your employer will not allow you to have time off for treatment, please contact us.
-Read more about pregnancy and work.
+Our having a family toolkit contains full information about time off and sickness related to fertility treatment.